The Private Wealth & Private Client Review: Italy

 Optional ruling procedure

-A ruling on the application of the substitute tax regime may be requested, even before the transfer of tax residence to Italy, to an ad hoc office of the Italian tax authorities.
+A ruling on the application of the substitute tax regime may be obtained, even before the transfer of tax residence to Italy, from an ad hoc office of the Italian tax authorities.

 v Favourable tax regime for workers moving to Italy

 Italian legislation provides for a favourable optional tax regime meant to attract workers to move to Italy and carry out their job in the country (an 'impatriate' tax regime).
 The main conditions are as follows:

 - the individual must have been non-resident for Italian income tax purposes for two years prior to the first year of Italian tax residence;

 - applicants to the impatriate regime must remain tax-resident in Italy for at least two tax years after their relocation; and

 - the working activity must mainly be carried out in Italy.